Last year, you helped us provide life-saving water for thousands of wild animals caught in a dreadful drought in Botswana.

 The snared mother lioness was spotted by our partner, Camelthorn Farmstead, along the banks of the Boteti River in Botswana’s Makgadikgadi National Park.

-This lioness had a snare wound tightly around her neck, causing severe injury and hampering her ability to hunt and eat.
+She had a snare wound tightly around her neck, causing severe injury and hampering her ability to hunt and eat.

 A drone would have helped save the mother lion’s life.
 Now, it is urgently needed to protect her surviving cubs.

 Drones have become critical to protecting wildlife in high-risk areas.
 They allow teams to locate injured animals quickly, identify poachers or hunters, and stop illegal activity fast.
+In this case, it would have allowed our team to keep their eyes on the lioness at all times, and dart her fast to save her life.

 We have already raised almost half the funds needed for a drone.
 Please help us raise the outstanding $5,400 (£4,000) to purchase it.